-Table 75.
+Table 72.
 SANavigator Event Log behavior matrix for controllers (continued)

-· • If the problem is in the Fibre Path to all controller ports, or if the storage server is not discovered, then the indicators are Connection Red (port to loop) Red (all ports to loop) Storage server icon Normal Red
+If the problem is in the Fibre Path to one or more (but not all) controller ports, then the indicators are If the problem is in the Fibre Path to all controller ports, or if the storage server is not discovered, then the indicators are Connection Red (port to loop) Red (all ports to loop) Storage server icon Normal Red

 ^{} Devices that are in-band discovered have the inner diamond red.
 The inner diamond of the HBA that is connected to its respective controller port (or ports if connected to an unmanaged hub) remains Green (for Fibre Path problems) or Red (for bad HBAs or In-band disabled).
-See Table 74 on page 307.
+See Table 71 on page 321.